 Our Training Division features an amazing group of Instructional Staff Members who dedicate their time to help those who are new to our region become familiar with what is necessary to be a successful controller here at ZMA.
 Whether you are new to this amazing hobby, or have previous experience from other locations, our goal is to help everyone have the best experience possible while participating.
 However, this is not an overnight process.

-Our group of highly experienced instructional staffers are ready to turn you into a virtual tin-pushing machine!
-Be warned though, this is not an overnight process.
-In fact, the average time it takes to go from Observer (OBS) to actually working the scopes on VATSIM as a solo ground controller (S1) is over 30 days.
+This pastime requires large amounts of work and commitment in order to succeed.
+In fact, it is not uncommon for a month of time to pass before an Observer (OBS) is actually working the scopes as a solo Ground/Clearance Delivery ATC Controller.
+While we know there is a lot of material to get caught up on, do not get discouraged!
 It may seem daunting or nearly impossible at times, but we assure you that not only is it possible, but with a little effort on your part, you’ll ascend through the ranks and enjoy learning new things at every level.

 We must emphasize once again this hobby and pastime require effort.
 Independent work is is an absolute necessity.
 The value of your own reading of materials, your own observations of other controllers and your own practice cannot be overstated to develop your skills.
 It will require a fair amount of study and training, with homework required outside of training provided directly by a Mentor or Instructor.
 This “virtual career” may not be for everyone.
 For more details on the process, be sure to review the Trainee Welcome Letter and Training Division FAQ